 Main Subheading: Understanding Feline Dandruff

 Feline dandruff, medically known as seborrhea sicca, is a skin condition characterized by the excessive shedding of dead skin cells.
 While a small amount of shedding is normal, visible flakes on your cat's fur, especially accompanied by itching or discomfort, indicates a problem.
-Dandruff can occur in localized areas or be widespread across your cat's body.
+That said, dandruff can occur in localized areas or be widespread across your cat's body.
 Understanding the causes and recognizing the symptoms are the first steps in effectively treating and managing this condition.

 Comprehensive Overview of Feline Dandruff